CarlKCarlK/range-set-blaze/docs/bench.md

 I ended up evaluating:

-* `BTreeSet`, `HashSet`, from standard library
+* `BTreeSet`, `HashSet`, from the standard library
 * `range_map`, the most popular crate that works with ranges in a tree
 * `Range-collections` and `range-set`, the most popular crates that store ranges in a vector

 These crates store disjoint ranges.
-I eliminated crates with overlapping ranges, a different data structure (`iset`, `theban_interval_tree`, and `unbounded-interval-tree`).
+I eliminated crates for overlapping ranges, a different data structure (`iset`, `theban_interval_tree`, and `unbounded-interval-tree`).

 The disjoint ranges can be stored in a tree or a vector.
 With a tree, we expect inserts to be much faster than with a vector, O(log *n*) vs O(*n*).
-Benchmark `ingest_clumps_easy` showed this to be true.
-Because I care about such inserts, I remove vector-based crates from further consideration.
+Benchmark `ingest_clumps_easy` below showed this to be true.
+Because I care about such inserts, after the benchmark, I remove vector-based crates from further consideration.

-Finally, I looked for crates that supported set operations but none of the remaining crates offered tested set operations.
+Finally, I looked for crates that supported set operations (for example, union, intersection, set difference).
+None of the remaining crates offered tested set operations.
 (The inspirational `sorted-iter` does, but it is designed to work on sorted values, not ranges, and so is not included.)

 If I misunderstood any of the crates, please let me know.
-If you'd like to benchmark a crate, the benchmark code is in the `benches` directory of this repository.
+If you'd like to benchmark a crate, the benchmarking code is in the `benches` directory of this repository.

 ## Benchmark Results

-Here are benchmarks that allow us to understand `range-set-blaze` and compare crates.
+These benchmarks that allow us to understand the `range-set-blaze::RangeSetBlaze` data structure and to compare it to similar data structures from other crates.

-## 'worst': Worst case for RangeSetBlaze
+## Benchmark #1: 'worst': Worst case for RangeSetBlaze

 * **Measure**: intake speed
 * **Candidates**: `HashSet`, `BTreeSet`, `RangeSetBlaze`
 * **Vary**: *n* from 1 to 10,000, number of random integers
-* **Details**: Select *n* random integers randomly and uniformly from the range 0..=999 (with replacement).
+* **Details**: Select *n* integers randomly and uniformly from the range 0..=999 (with replacement).

 ### 'worst' Results